Mohammad-Saifullah9794/Phoenix-External-API-Docs/docs/api/self/who-am-i.md

 ## Notes

-Session lookups are cached in Redis after the first request.
-If you've just updated a key's permissions and need the change reflected immediately, call [Refresh Session](./refresh) to bust the cache.
+The result is cached for up to 7 hours.
+If the key was edited in the admin panel and this endpoint still shows the old permissions, call [Refresh Session](./refresh) once.